Zzanetiite/job-title-normaliser/README.md

 ---

-## Assumptions
+## Assumptions / Out of scope

 * It is out of scope to match titles with the same semantic meaning but completely different letters (natural language processing).
 E.g., “developer” and “engineer”.
 The task timeframe does not allow for a large amount of effort.
-This could be implemented using alternate names and primary names.
+This could be implemented using alternate names and primary names, or by ML, taxonomy.
 * If there’s no match, it’s OK to return an empty string.
 * It’s OK to add more job titles to the given table.
-* The class does not need to cover an extensive set of use cases (in real world data can be noisy).
-This requires too much effort for given timeframe.
+* This demo does not need to cover an extensive set of use cases, e.g., job title and prefix lists are short.

 ## Running the project